samshteinman/alreadyvisitedchromeextension/README.md

 # Already Visited Chrome Extension
-Extension that lets you know if you've visited a website already
+Extension that lets you know if you've visited a website already(needed it for SEO testing, can't remember exactly)

 #1 Download this extension or git clone